henryoier/leetcode/Leetcode Log.md

 416_PartitionEqualSubsetSum 1Y
 Calculate the sum first, and then used a unordered_set to record then possible sums of subsets.

-416_PartitionEqualSubsetSum 1Y
-Calculate the sum first, and then used a unordered_set to record then possible sums of subsets.

 288_UniqueWordAbbreviation 2Y
 Use a unordered_set to store the words that has the same abbreviation.
 Unique means no existing abbr || only one has the abbr and it's the same as this word.